greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 [10] B. Regnell, R. B. Svensson, and K. Wnuk, “Can We Beat the Complexity of Very Large-Scale Requirements Engineering?,” in Requirements Engineering: Foundation for Software Quality, B. Paech and C. Rolland, Eds.
 Springer Berlin Heidelberg, 2008, pp. 123–128.

-####“Introducing support for release planning of quality requirements–an industrial evaluation of the QUPER model”
-This paper is an industrial evaluation of the QUPER model used at Sony Ericsson.
-First we introduce the QUPER model and then based on the situation of the company, tailoring  the QUPER model.
-Sony Ericsson has a global market and more than 20,000 requirements.
-The aim of this paper is introduce the QUPER model and evaluate it   based on this case.
-The goal of this model is solve the constraints between quality and cost and provides helpful information of quality requirements in release planning.
-As a supplement of cost and value, the QUPER model has a third dimension related to quality which used to prioritise the functional requirements.
-Quality performance (QUPER) model has several steps: 1) define the quality indicators 2) define current market expectations.
-In this step, we will estimate the breakpoints and carries for the benefit view and cost view.
-3) identify the quality level of reference products.
-4) estimate targets for future release.
-5) create roadmaps.
-6) revise and update roadmaps.

-The QUPER model has three views that can help the companies understand better of the necessary requirements of their products.

-The benefit view: there are three breakpoints that show the main changes in the benefit level.
-The utility breakpoint marks the border of quality from useless to useful.
-The differentiation breakpoint marks the level of the quality is in a competitive position.
-The saturation breakpoint marks the product is excessive that higher quality level has no practical impact on benefit.

-The cost view includes cost barriers that present the non-liner relationship between quality and cost.
-A barrier occurs when the quality cost shift from a low level to a high level.

-The roadmap view combine the first two views by putting the breakpoints and carries in the same scale.
-The goal of this view is to compare the quality of our product and the competitor’s and make some targets for the future releases.

-The result shown that the QUPER model can support prioprtization and roadmapping  when making high-level decision-making  for quality requirements at early stages of release planing.
-The challenge in definition is difficult to define and specify the value for the differentiation and saturation breakpoints.

 ####“A case study evaluation of the guideline-supported QUPER model for elicitation of quality requirements”
 This paper is a case study of the QUPER model.
 It presents the detailed practical guidelines of how to use QUPER and added introduction of how to incorporate cost dependencies between QR.
 And then, they use the detailed guidelines to evaluate QUPER’s applicability with real QR.
 It also discussed how to define the breakpoints and barriers and the different important level of the three levels.